vopenia-io/meet/README.md

 ## Get started

-### Visio Cloud (Recommended)
+### La Suite Meet Cloud (Recommended)
-Sign up for Visio Cloud, designed for European public servants.
+Sign up for La Suite Meet Cloud, designed for french public servants.
 Hosted on SecNumCloud-compliant providers and accessible via government SSO, [ProConnect](https://www.proconnect.gouv.fr/).
 The easiest way to try our product.
 Reach out if your entity isn't connected yet to our sso.

 ### Open-source deployment (Advanced)

-Deploy Visio on your own infrastructure using [our self-hosting guide](https://github.com/suitenumerique/meet/blob/main/docs/installation.md).
+Deploy La Suite Meet on your own infrastructure using [our self-hosting guide](https://github.com/suitenumerique/meet/blob/main/docs/installation.md).
 Our open-source deployment is optimized for Kubernetes, and we're working on supporting additional deployment options.
 Keycloak integration and any SSO are supported.
 We offer customer support for open-source setups—just reach out for assistance.

 ## Docs

-We're currently working on both technical and user documentation for Visio.
+We're currently working on both technical and user documentation for La Suite Meet.
 In the meantime, many of the essential aspects are already well covered by the [LiveKit documentation](https://docs.livekit.io/home/) and their [self-hosting guide](https://docs.livekit.io/home/self-hosting/deployment/).
 Stay tuned for more updates!

 ## Contributing

 We <3 contributions of any kind, big and small:

 - Vote on features or get early access to beta functionality in our [roadmap](https://github.com/orgs/suitenumerique/projects/3/views/2)
-- Open a PR (see our instructions on [developing Visio locally](https://github.com/suitenumerique/meet/blob/main/docs/developping_locally.md))
+- Open a PR (see our instructions on [developing La Suite Meet locally](https://github.com/suitenumerique/meet/blob/main/docs/developping_locally.md))
 - Submit a [feature request](https://github.com/suitenumerique/meet/issues/new?assignees=&labels=enhancement&template=Feature_request.md) or [bug report](https://github.com/suitenumerique/meet/issues/new?assignees=&labels=bug&template=Bug_report.md)

 ## Philosophy

-We’re relentlessly focused on building the best open-source video conferencing product—Visio.
+We’re relentlessly focused on building the best open-source video conferencing product—La Suite Meet.
 Growth comes from creating something people truly need, not just from chasing metrics.

 Our users come first.
-We’re committed to making Visio as accessible and easy to use as proprietary solutions, ensuring it meets the highest standards.
+We’re committed to making La Suite Meet as accessible and easy to use as proprietary solutions, ensuring it meets the highest standards.

 Most of the heavy engineering is handled by the incredible LiveKit team, allowing us to focus on delivering a top-tier product.
 We follow extreme programming practices, favoring pair programming and quick, iterative releases.
 Challenge our tech and architecture—simplicity is always our top priority.